Last updated 9 June 2021

 The VAT deferral new payment scheme – how it works

-Instead of paying the full amount deferred by the end of March 2021, the new payment scheme allows businesses to make smaller monthly instalments, interest free.
-Businesses can select the number of monthly instalments they wish to make (up to a maximum of eleven) but all instalments must be paid by the end of March 2022.
+The new payment scheme allows businesses to make smaller monthly instalments, interest free.
+Businesses can select the number of monthly instalments they wish to make (up to a maximum of eleven).

 The first instalment is payable at the time of joining the scheme, and we understand from HMRC that subsequent instalments have to be made in consecutive months.

 The maximum number of instalments available to a business will be determined by when they join the scheme.

 HMRC’s guidance includes the following table setting out the deadlines for joining (to allow for Direct Debit processing) and the corresponding number of maximum instalments available (including the first payment):

 |19 May 2021||9|

 Businesses can, if they wish, choose to pay in fewer instalments than the maximum set out above.